Connecting Arizona Youth to Hope

 More than 80% of all calls have a positive outcome where callers report their problem is now manageable as a result of talking to a teen peer counselor.
 Most callers also report that they feel better because of the call and are more hopeful for the future.

 Each teen volunteer receives a minimum of 72 hours of intensive life skills development training before beginning to work the hotline.
-This training often changes the behavior and career goals of the teen volunteers as they demonstrate their experience through their interactions with others at home, at school and eventually in the workforce.
+This training often influences peer counselors’ choices and career goals.
+Teen volunteers demonstrate their experience through their interactions with others at home, at school, and eventually the workforce.
+On average, peer counselors volunteer 3.5 years at Teen Lifeline.

 While a minimum of 15 hours of service per month is required, many of the volunteers far exceed that measure.
-Last year, teens donated more than 19,000 hours of service at Teen Lifeline.
+As essential workers during the pandemic 78 teens donated more than 19,000 hours of service at Teen Lifeline in 2020!

-1. Conducting life-saving prevention classroom workshops statewide for students in grades 6-12 at no cost to schools.
+1. Life-saving prevention classroom workshops statewide for students in grades 6-12 at no cost to schools.
 These presentations encourage:

 2. Education programs for school personnel working with students in grades 6-12 to meet the recently enacted Arizona mandate for educator and support staff training regarding suicide prevention.
 These programs are provided free to schools, enabling educators a way to comply with Arizona law at no additional cost.